frieserlabs/blog.frieserlabs.dev/content/post/functional-option-in-go/index.md

 - Best practices
 ---

-**Design patterns** constantly help us when designing our software architecture, and allow programmers to speak in a **common language** that make easier the transmission of concepts regardless of the programming language used.
+**Design patterns** constantly help us to design our software architecture, and allow programmers to speak in a **common language** that make easier the transmission of concepts regardless of the programming language used.

 The most used are those that help us to initialize type values: Creational Patterns.
-Among them is the Builder pattern that we all know, but recently I discovered a functional pattern that in my case fits most of the time: **"Functional Options"**.
+Recently I found a functional pattern that in my case fits most of the time:
+ **`Functional Options`**.
-Before defining and seeing examples of how to use this pattern, I wanted to dive in **how we normally initialize objects in Go**.
+Before define and look at examples of how to use this pattern, I want to dive in **how we normally initialize objects in Go**.

 ## Building objects: Passing arguments